helidon-io/helidon-labs/apps/data/mp/README.md

 Helidon Data MP Example
 ----

-This example demonstrates a Java MP application that utilizes Helidon Data, WebServer, Hikari connection pool DataSource and MySQL database.
+This example demonstrates a Java MicroProfile application that utilizes Helidon Data, Hibernate, WebServer, Hikari connection pool DataSource and MySQL database.

 There are 3 repository interfaces in the example: